Sean Bean: Early life

+Bean first attended a local school, Handsworth Junior School, before going to Athelstan School until he was 12, when he went to study at Brook School.
 In 1975, Bean left Brook Comprehensive School with O levels in Art and English.
 After a job at a supermarket and another for the local council, he started work at his father's firm.
 Once a week, he attended Rotherham College of Arts and Technology to study welding.
 While at college, he came upon an art class, and decided to pursue his interest in art.
 After attending courses at two other colleges, one for half a day and the other for less than a week, he returned to Rotherham College, where he enrolled in a drama course.
 After some college plays and one at Rotherham Civic Theatre, he won a scholarship to the Royal Academy of Dramatic Art (RADA), starting a seven-term course in January 1981.

 Career

+1983–1994: Early work, Sharpe

 Bean graduated from RADA in 1983, making his professional acting debut later that year as Tybalt in Romeo and Juliet at the Watermill Theatre in Newbury.
 His early career involved a mixture of stage and screen work.
 As an actor, he adopted the Irish spelling of his first name.
 His first national exposure came in an advert for Barbican non-alcoholic lager.
 In 1984, he starred in David and Jonathan by William Douglas-Home at the Redgrave Theatre in Farnham.
 Between 1986 and 1988, he was a member of the Royal Shakespeare Company, appearing in productions of Romeo and Juliet, The Fair Maid of the West, and A Midsummer Night's Dream.
 He appeared in his first film, Derek Jarman's Caravaggio (1986), opposite Tilda Swinton, playing Ranuccio Tomassoni, followed by the same director's War Requiem (1988).
+He had the protagonist role in Stormy Monday (1988), directed by Mike Figgis.
 In 1989, he starred as the evil Dominic O'Brien in The Fifteen Streets, where he gained a dedicated following.

 During the late 1980s and early 1990s, Bean became an established actor on British television.
 In 1990, Bean starred in Jim Sheridan's adaptation of the John B. Keane play The Field.
 Also in 1990, his role as the journalist Anton in Windprints examined the difficult problems of apartheid in South Africa.
 He appeared in the BBC productions Clarissa (1991) (with Saskia Wickham and Lynsey Baxter) and Lady Chatterley (1993) (with Joely Richardson).
 In 1996, he combined his love of football with his career to finally achieve his childhood dream of playing for Sheffield United, starring as Jimmy Muir in the film When Saturday Comes.
 Although the film was not critically acclaimed, Bean received credit for a good performance.
 In August 1997, Bean appeared in what became a famous Sky Sports commercial for the upcoming 1997–98 Premier League season.
-His football related work continued in 1998 when he narrated La Coupe de la Gloire, the official film of the 1998 FIFA World Cup held in France.
+His football-related work continued in 1998 when he narrated La Coupe de la Gloire, the official film of the 1998 FIFA World Cup held in France.